 Use of the METS file section (element fileSec)

-Use of the METS fileSec element is highly recommended by the Common Specification (although not mandatory).
+Use of the METS fileSec element is highly recommended by the CS IP (although not mandatory).
 It should describe all components of the IP which have not been already included in the amdSec and dmdSec elements.
 For all files the location and checksum need to be available.
 Therefore the main purpose of the METS file section is to serve as a “table of contents” or “manifest” and allow validating the integrity of the files included into the package.

-The main requirement of the Common Specification is that the file section of both the root and representation METS files includes at least one file group (element fileGrp).
+The main requirement of the CS IP is that the file section of both the root and representation METS files includes at least one file group (element fileGrp).
 This so-called “Common Specification file group” should follow the requirements below:

 The file group should be defined by a single fileGrp element